FRM95/GeoHeat/README.md

   </ol>
 </details>

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 ### The first idea

-This project borns as an old idea of my Master's degree in Big data, where I created a simple web platform with [Streamlit][streamliturl] to collect NASA FIRMS fire data.
+This project was born as an old idea of my Master's degree in Big data, where I created a simple web platform with [Streamlit][streamliturl] to collect NASA FIRMS fire data.
 The idea was pretty simple:
-* Collect, process and parse fire data directly from the [FIRMS][firmsurl] NASA API.
+* Collect, process, and parse fire data directly from the [FIRMS][firmsurl] NASA API.
 * Display those heat spots with the help of [Open Street Map][opentreetmapurl] 2D maps.

 However this was a pretty simple project, so I was always thinking about making a major improvement on that idea...